alanreidt/range-slider-component/modules/slider/README.md

 #### ViewController
 This module is responsible for display of current slider state and handling of user actions.

-It translates position of occured events into the slider `values` option.
+It translates position of occurred events into the slider `values` option.
 All further work (as validation of that value and correction of correlated options) is handled by `Model`.

 As you see, `ViewController` performs View and Controller functionality.
 The objective for this is that it's not logical, from functional decomposition standpoint, to divide the module — handles (which realize Controller functionality) don't have any value outside of the slider (View).